nitink133/Shore-Android/README.md

 ## The Shore Media

 ##### TODO-
-- [ ] Background service to capture screenshots
+- [ ] Accessibility settings connection with help tooltips
-- [ ] Application will detect, If User is currenly using WhatsApp
-- [ ] Capture screenshots for WhatsApp
+- [ ] Callbacks handling for permission access
-- [ ] Detect, If the user is on chat screen or not?
+- [ ] Show cc/av on whatsapp
-- [ ] Validation for stability
-- [ ] Recognize text from the captured image
+- [ ] forwarded message data cleaning
-- [ ] Detect, If ss contains forwarded text message
+- [ ] show cc/a when forwarded msg has been detected on whatsapp
-- [ ] Summarize the captured text
+- [ ] (D) UI for multiple fact-checkes
-- [ ] Implement Ampify API, and validate text credibility
+- [ ] Local database for forwarded msg
-- [ ] Show results in on top of screen
+- [ ] show list of all forwarded msg on app(with share icon)